-The best preventative measure is a termite inspection.
-Luckily, many pest control companies perform your first termite inspection for free, unless it’s part of a real estate transaction.
-Below, you’ll find everything you need to know about termite inspections, from how you can prepare to what inspectors look for.
+The best way to limit termite damage and the amount you pay for repairs is a termite inspection.
+Many pest control companies perform your first termite inspection for free, unless it’s part of a real estate transaction.
+Below, we’ll discuss everything you need to know about termite inspections, including cost, how you can prepare, and what inspectors look for.

 The Termite Inspection Process

-The process is fairly easy.
-First, you schedule a termite inspection with your chosen company either online or over the phone.
-Set up a time with a licensed technician that works for you—keep in mind, you’ll have to be home to give them access to your house, garage, and any other structures you want checked out.
+First, you will schedule a termite inspection with your chosen company either online or over the phone.
+Set up a time with a licensed technician, keeping in mind that you’ll have to be home to give them access to your house, garage, and any other structures you would like inspected.

-After the inspection is wrapped up, the technician will break down what they found, how they can help eliminate the wood-destroying organisms, and give you a quote for treatment if you need it.
+After the inspection is wrapped up, the technician will break down what they found, outline how they can help eliminate the insects, and give you a quote for treatment if you need it.

 What Termite Inspectors Look For

 Subterranean termites create mud tubes, their very own superhighways that connect their nests to the wood they feast on.
 These narrow passageways are about the width of a pencil and are made up of wood and soil.
-Termites create these mud tubes for several reasons.
-They connect the wood to the soil, shield the termites from predators, and they keep them from getting dehydrated.
+Termites build these mud tubes for several reasons.
+They connect the wood to their nest in the soil, shield the termites from predators, and keep the insects themselves from getting dehydrated.

 Mud tubes are a definite sign of subterranean termites, but the absence of them doesn’t necessarily mean you’re termite-free.
-You could still have subterranean termites, and remember, drywood termites don’t even make mud tubes.
+You could still have subterranean termites, and drywood termites don’t make mud tubes.

-If you knock your wood and it sounds hollow, it’s a surefire sign of termite activity.
-Termites do serious damage to your wood’s structural joints, leaving them with a rippled or crushed effect.
-You can inspect the wood with a screwdriver to expose any tunnels.
+If you knock your wood and it sounds hollow, it’s a likely sign of termite activity.
+Termites do serious damage to your wood’s structural joists, leaving them hollow and unable to provide the support the house needs.
+You can inspect the wood with a screwdriver, pressing firmly against the surface of the wood to expose hidden tunnels.
 Subterranean termites have a distinct style, always creating tunnels parallel to the grain of the wood.

 Frass is a fancy way of saying termite droppings.
 Frass is made up of very small, granular pellets shaped like ovals.
+They may also look like wood shavings.
 If termites are present, you’ll often find frass by baseboards, door frames, and windowsills.

 If you have subterranean termites, your paint may bubble or peel.
-Termites damaging drywall create access for moisture and air to get between the paint and the surface.
+Termites damage drywall, which allows moisture and air to get between the paint and the surface.
 The moisture below the painted surface can start buckling as a result.

 Keep in mind that your paint may bubble up for different reasons, so it’s not a definitive sign of termite activity.

-Live termites are notoriously difficult to spot.
+Live termites are notoriously difficult to spot outside of a swarm.
 If you’re unlucky enough to spot one in your home, make sure you can tell it apart from an ant.
-Subterranean termites are made up of three distinct groups, workers, soldiers, and reproductives.
-All of these groups have a creamy white appearance.
-The main difference between them is that the reproductives have wings, making them look more than a little bit like flying ants.
+Subterranean termites are made up of three distinct groups: workers, soldiers, and reproductive swarmers.
+All of these groups creamy white bodies.
+The main difference between them is that the swarmers have wings, making them look like flying ants.